MYKY69/mykyosinstaller/README.md

 1. Boot into a CachyOS live environment.
 Pure Arch won't work.
 2. Partition your drives manually using a tool like `cfdisk` or `gparted`.
 This script does not handle partitioning.
     *   **Note on partitioning:** For the boot partition, 80MB is the bare minimum, but 512MB or more is recommended.
 The script will reformat your chosen root partition, so the filesystem you format it with beforehand doesn't matter.
-You will be asked if you want to format the boot partition.
+You will be asked if you want to format the boot partition, and it is generally recommended to do so for a clean installation.
 A separate home partition will only be mounted, not formatted.
 3. Clone this repo:
     ```bash
     git clone https://github.com/MYKY69/mykyosinstaller.git